Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  If you would like to protect your patron's privacy in the OPAC you can choose to hide their names or parts of their names from any of the comments they leave on bib records in your system.
-   `reviewson <#reviewson>`__ needs to be set to 'Allow' for this to preference to come in to play
+:ref:`reviewson` needs to be set to 'Allow' for this to preference to come in to play

-`ShowReviewerPhoto <#ShowReviewerPhoto>`__
+.. _showreviewerphoto-label:

+ShowReviewerPhoto
 ''''''''''''''''''''''''''''''''''''''''''

 Default: Show